Rapid Response for Successful Outcomes

 Catholic Health hospitals are New York State Department of Health-designated stroke centers and meet the American Heart Association/American Stroke Association’s “Get with the Guidelines®” standards for rapid stroke diagnosis and stroke treatment.
 Catholic Health stroke experts include neurologists, neurosurgeons, nurses and stroke coordinators who identify the causes of a stroke and find risk factors that could cause another stroke in the future.

-St. Francis Hospital & Heart Center®️, Good Samaritan Hospital and St. Catherine of Siena Hospital are rated by U.S. News & World Report as high performing in stroke.
+St. Francis Hospital & Heart Center®️, Good Samaritan University Hospital and St. Catherine of Siena Hospital are rated by U.S. News & World Report as high performing in stroke.

 Primary and Comprehensive Stroke Care